 However, if you are migrating from a tool like Lightroom, you might find it is a little restrictive, especially on the photo management side.
 Personally, I use it in parallel with Lightroom for specific image edits like sky replacement.
 I also use the Topaz Labs products for noise reduction.

 Luminar is available for both Mac and Windows for a one-time price which includes lifetime use.
+It’s also available as a subscription if you prefer that model.
 You can check the latest price and download Luminar NEO here.

 When photographers talk about replacing Lightroom, one of the most popular alternatives often mentioned is Capture One.
 This is because Capture One offers even more editing controls over an image than Lightroom, especially when it comes to color correction.